It looks like you're in . Would you like to see content relevant to your location?

 “Still used and navigated by boats today, canals have also been repurposed to serve modern society … The Grand Union Canal Transfer will invest in the network ensuring it can move water for domestic supply alongside its day-to-day role for navigation and thereby helping to play a vital part in meeting one of the major challenges faced by society today.”

-The project will transfer recycled water from a wastewater recycling facility in Birmingham.
-From there, it will flow via a new pipeline into the Coventry Canal at Atherstone, before beginning a 120-kilometre journey along the Oxford and Grand Union Canals.
+The project will transfer recycled water from a new wastewater recycling facility in Minworth, near Birmingham.
+From there, it will flow via a new pipeline into the Coventry Canal at Atherstone, before beginning a 120-kilometre journey along the Coventry, Oxford and Grand Union Canals.

-Existing canal infrastructure will be upgraded with pumps and pipes to assist the water on its journey, before it reaches a new water treatment works near Leighton Buzzard, where it will be treated and added to Affinity Water’s supply network.
+Existing canal infrastructure will be upgraded with bank raising, pumps, locks, bypasses and pipes to assist the water on its journey, before it reaches a new water treatment works south of Leighton Buzzard, where it will be abstracted, treated and piped to Affinity Water’s existing supply network.

-Working collaboratively with the partner organisations, our team shaped the brand and messaging for the project and is delivering an extensive programme of engagement along the route.
+Working closely with project partners, we developed the scheme’s brand and messaging and are managing a coordinated programme of engagement along the route.

-To achieve this, we are engaging residents, businesses and recreational users to gather feedback that will ultimately shape how the scheme is designed, built and maintained.
+To achieve this, we’re engaging directly with residents, businesses and recreational canal users to gather feedback that will ultimately shape how the scheme is designed, built and maintained.
 This collaborative approach ensures the project will not only strengthen water supply resilience but also bring social and environmental benefits to the areas it passes through.

 These include: